 where $m_e$ is the electron mass.
 For $\nu_e$ and $\bar\nu_e$, $g_1$ and $g_2$ are:

 where $\theta_W$ is the Weinberg angle, and for $\nu_{\mu,\tau}$, $g_1$ and $g_2$ are:

 The constant $\sigma_0$ is

-The differential crosssection is shown in Figure~\ref{fig:CrossSection}.
-The antineutrinos crosssection is several times lower than for the neutrinos, and the recoil electrons produced by $\bar\nu_e$ tend to have lower kinetic energies.
+The differential cross-section is shown in Figure~\ref{fig:CrossSection}.
+The antineutrinos cross-section is several times lower than for the neutrinos, and the recoil electrons produced by $\bar\nu_e$ tend to have lower kinetic energies.

 With the above formulas, the distribution of the recoiling electrons' kinetic energy is calculated:

 where $\frac{dN}{dT}$ is the number of scattered electrons $N$ per unit electron kinetic energy $T$, $N_e$ is the number of target electrons, the integral goes over all neutrino energies $E_{\nu}$, the sum goes over all neutrino flavors $\nu$ which are $\nu_e$, $\nu_{\mu}$ $\nu_{\tau}$, $\bar\nu_e$, $\bar\nu_{\mu}$, and $\bar\nu_{\tau}$, $\frac{d\sigma(E_{\nu},T_e)}{dT_e}$ is given by Equation (\ref{eq:CrossSection}), $P_{e\nu}$ is the oscillation probability, and $F(E_{\nu})$ is the flux of neutrinos.